dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 All of the above combined eventually yielded a reduced graph that can be used for the GNN Training and Testing.

 ## 3. Graph Neural Networks
-For comprehensive Analysis, multiple GNNs have been implemented and tested.
+For comprehensive Analysis, I have implemented and tested multiple GNNs.
 More specifically, the following:
 - GATe (Graph Attention Network with edge features) / GAT
 - GINe (Graph Isomorphism Network with edge features)
 - PNA (Principal Neighbourhood Aggregation)
 - RGCN (Relational Graph Convolutional Network)

-The selection has been explicitly designed to incorporate the evolution of GNN Paradigms over Time.
+The selection has been explicitly designed to incorporate the evolution of GNN Paradigms over time.

 ### GATe (Graph Attention Network with edge features)